 Since the Caseta switch is usable for three-way applications, there is an extra blue wire I did not need.
 The instructions said to put a wire nut on it, which I did.
 However, I first bent the stripped portion of the blue wire back so that the wire nut would not fall off.

 Since I put all the cables back where I found them, screwing the switches back into the box was simple.
+It's usually never a good idea to use the pressure from screwing the light switches to push your wires back into the box.

 The only tricky part of this installation was that the new wallplate required some modification.
 The trim option we added for the front foyer was not accounted for when the electrician installed the rough-in box.
 As a result, I needed to trim off about one-eighth of an inch from the bottom of the plate.